JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/follow_line.md

 * **Lap Time**: The lap timer starts once the Robot car, moves beyond some point on the race track.

 * **Psuedo Console**: This shows the error messages related to the student's code that is sent.
 In order to print certain debugging information on this console.
-The student is provided with `console.print()` similar to `print()` command in the Python Interpreter.
+The student can use the `print()` command in the Editor.

 **Application Programming Interface**